Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 #### Create Agent

-Here is an example of how to create an agent:
+Here is an example of how to create an Agent:
 <!-- SNIPPET:sample_agents_basics.create_agent -->

 ```python